All the Free Care That Comes With Your Health Insurance

 Some insurance companies offer even more free or discounted benefits as part of their plans.
 You can find out if a plan you’re interested in on Stride offers these additional benefits by clicking the “Included for free” dropdown menu in the plan’s Details page.
 If you already have coverage, call your insurance company’s member services number on the back of your card to learn more about your specific plan’s additional benefits.

 For most states, Open Enrollment Period — the annual time of year when anyone can enroll in a new health insurance plan or make changes to their existing coverage — starts Nov.
 1 and ends Jan.
-16. Your new plan's start date will depend on when you apply.
+16. Your new plan's start date will depend on when you apply, but it’s typically either Jan.
+1 or Feb.
+1. Get your personalized plan recommendations in five minutes or less by entering your ZIP code below.

 Previous